connexcs/docs/docs/apps/components/alert.md

 |**Center**| Sets the position of the alert label at the center|<img src= "/apps/components/img/alert_center2.png">|
 |**Show Icon**|Displays/Hides the symbol associated with each **Type** of alert|<img src= "/apps/components/img/alert_showicon2.png">|
 |**Attribute Action**|Enable **Hidden** action to hide the alert|<img src= "/apps/components/img/alert_arrtibuteaction.png">|

+!!!
+Note
+    [Click here](https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder) for the detailed steps on how to use the components.